 Many mosquito-borne diseases can cause serious illnesses and even death, which is why mosquito-prevention measures are so important.
 Those who become ill with a mosquito-borne disease should avoid mosquito bites, especially during the early stages of their illness, according to the CDC.
 This will help limit the spread of the disease to others.
 Each mosquito-borne disease is different and causes unique symptoms, but some common symptoms of such diseases include fever, fatigue, swollen glands, rash, headache and body ache.

-There are a number of steps you can take to keep mosquitoes at bay.
+Mosquitoes are more attracted to some people than others.
+There are a number of reasons for this, and there are a number of steps you can take to keep mosquitoes at bay.
 The first step is easy: try to relax.
 Mosquitoes are more attracted to people who are expending a lot of energy, according to Day.
 The increased production of carbon dioxide (from breathing heavily) and lactic acid (a byproduct of increased physical activity) draw mosquitoes to you, Day said.